 As part of the ongoing research to quantify the CO2 uptake by the world's oceans we have installed underway systems on BROWN.
 After initial start-up, which requires about one hour of monitoring, the system needs checking twice a day requiring a total of about 20-minutes.
 We would also request weekly data downloads and transmission such that we can perform on shore near-real-time quality control to assess if the instrument is operating satisfactorily.
 All costs of the email transmissions and survey technician overtime would be covered by AOML.
-In the event of system malfunction that cannot be easily repaired, we will ask the Survey Technician to shut the system down.
+The chief survey technician, J. Shannahoff, has operated the instrument before with good results.
+In the event of system malfunction that cannot be easily repaired, we will ask Mr. Shannahoff to shut the system down.
+The shoreside leader of the effort, Mr. Robert Castle has interacted closely with J. Shannahoff and feels that this arrangement would work well.